floresam/node-red-workshop/lab2.md

 # Lab 2: Going Online with HTTP
 1. Insert a http input node.
 ![Inject Node](./images/inject-node-palette.png)
-2. Double click on the http input node and set the URL property to welcome.
+2. Double click on the http input node and set the URL property to "/welcome".
 ![Http input config](./images/http-input-node-config.png)
 3. Insert a change node.
 Change nodes can be found under the function category of the palette.
 ![Change node](./images/change-node-palette.png)